jaf7C7/notes/how_to_configure_a_great_minimal_vim.md

-" Automatically re-read current file on events like `^Z`, `fg` etc. This " is great if you have an external file-watcher formatting files. set autoread
+" Automatically re-read current file on events like `^Z`, `fg` etc. This " is great if you have an external file-watcher formatting files.
+" Some autocommands to try if you want the buffer to update without leaving vim:
+" - Re-read current file after cursor is inactive for 'updatetime':
+" 	au CursorHold,CursorHoldI * checktime
+" - Re-read the current file when cursor is moved in any mode:
+" 	au CursorMoved,CursorMovedC,CursorMovedI * checktime
+set autoread

 " Autocomplete in command-mode with `Tab`.